 Appearance

-The pattern specifies a single page or a group of pages.
+The pattern is used to filter for a single page or a group of pages.
 You can use single or double asterisks as wildcards for parts of the path.
 A single asterisk is used as a wildcard for a single part of the path.
 It matches anything that is not a forward slash (with a length of zero or more).
 Double asterisks are used to match multiple parts of the path, including slashes (with a length of zero or more).
-Here are some examples:
+Here are a few examples:

 Pattern | Description |